msgProc: Gestures

 Best Practices

-- Provide visual feedback: Consider drawing the gesture path or showing recognized pattern
+- Provide visual feedback: Consider drawing the gesture trail or briefly displaying the recognized pattern name